 - After one month, the number drops again to 64%.

-- And after six months, 46% of people who make a resolution are still successful in keeping it.
+- After six months, 46% of people who make a resolution are still keeping it.

-- Compared to those with similar goals but no set resolution, only 8% are still successful after six months.
+Comparatively, only 8% of those with similar goals but no set resolution are still successful after six months.

 The Most Popular Resolutions

 Professor Norcross has identified several patterns throughout the thousands of New Year’s resolutions he’s studied over the years.
 Here’s what he’s found:

 - The most popular resolution is around physical health, with 33% of participants wanting to improve theirs.